cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 *it is not defined* which comes last.
 (This is primarily intended to make it easy to discard unwanted keys.)

+A Context's key register 0 permanently contains a key to :ref:`kor-null`.
+This means register index 0 can be used in a key map in any "don't-care" positions without accidentally transmitting or receiving authority.

 The Send Phase
 ~~~~~~~~~~~~~~